dhruvxag/madhumati-business-case-study/README.md

 Introduction

 This report presents a detailed analysis of the annual sales performance and market trends of Madhumati Jewelers across its three primary product categories: Gold, Diamond, and Platinum jewelry.
-The purpose of this analysis is to evaluate category-wise business performance, identify seasonal purchasing patterns, and understand revenue contribution over a 12-month period.
+The purpose of this analysis is to evaluate category-wise sales performance, identify seasonal purchasing patterns, and understand revenue contribution over a 12-month period.
 The study focuses on sales growth, customer purchasing behavior, monthly revenue fluctuations, and category performance trends.
 By analyzing these business metrics, the report aims to provide meaningful insights that can support strategic decision-making, inventory planning, and future marketing initiatives for the company.

 Business Objective